 These courses require the use of hands-on resources that come in The Good and the Beautiful Activity Boxes.
 The Level K Math Activity Box is used with Math K, and the Levels 1-2 Math Activity Box is used with both Math 1 and Math 2.

 The Level K Math Activity Box includes items such as a wooden Rekenrek (a device with beads mounted on rods for counting), ten-frame cards, flashcards, dice, a laminated place value chart with pockets, wooden cubes, a My Calendar book, pattern blocks, and pattern block picture cards.
 The Levels 1-2 Math Activity Box has items such as a clock face with movable hands, heavy chipboard manipulatives (e.g., for tangram pieces, base ten pieces, and shapes divided into fractional parts), game boards with instructions, game cards, wooden 3D geometric shapes, a laminated place value chart with pockets, and a set of domino cards.
 You will also need to have on hand basic school supplies such as scissors, crayons, pencils, paper, a dry-erase board and marker, a ruler, paper clips, and glue, plus just a few other items such as a cookie sheet and a ball.

 In most cases, each child will need his or her own activity box.
 With Math K and Math 1, two children can use the same activity box if they are not taught at the same time.
-However, kindergarteners each need their own My Calendar book that is in the activity box, so you would need to order an additional copy.
+However, kindergartners each need their own My Calendar book that is in the activity box, so you would need to order an additional copy separately.

 Free PDF answer keys and MP3 songs (e.g, “Days of the Week” and “Months of the Year”) can be downloaded from the publisher’s website.
 Free downloadable transition lessons are also available for students shifting from another program into The Good and the Beautiful’s math program.

 With Math K and Math 1, there are four parts to each day’s lesson: the Daily Dose, direct instruction, completing the student worksheet, and bonus independent activity.
-All of these sections have detailed instructions for what the parent is to say or do unless the activity is one the child can work on independently.
+All of these sections have detailed instructions for what the parent is to say and do unless the activity is one the child can work on independently.